-§218-159 Temporary Signs
+§500-159 Temporary Signs

-Temporary signs may be erected and maintained in accord with the provisions of this §218-159.
+Temporary signs may be erected and maintained in accord with the provisions of this §500-159.

 - A. Permit Not Required.
 A permit shall not be required.
 Nevertheless, failure to comply with the requirements for temporary signs is a violation of this chapter subject to enforcement action.
-(Anyone proposing to erect a temporary sign should contact the Borough Zoning officer.) - B. Sign Types.
-Temporary signs shall be limited to non-projecting wall signs or freestanding signs associated with: - (1) An approved use being developed, constructed, repaired, or remodeled. - (2) An approved use identifying or announcing a campaign or drive, or event, or a special, unique, or limited service, product, or sale. - (3) The sale, lease, or rent of the premises upon which such sign is located. - C. Number.
-There shall not be more than three temporary signs per lot. - D. Maximum Area. - (1) Residential property: 16 square feet each side. - (2) Nonresidential property: 32 square feet each side. - E. Location.
-Temporary signs: - (1) shall be located only upon the premises to which the sign message applies. - (2) may be located in any required setback but shall not extend over any lot line. - (3) shall not be located within 15 feet of any point of vehicular access to a public street. - F. Height.
+(Anyone proposing to erect a temporary sign should contact the zoning officer.) - B. Sign Types.
+Temporary signs shall be limited to non-projecting wall signs, freestanding signs, banners, or posters associated with: - (1) An approved use being developed, constructed, repaired, or remodeled. - (2) An approved use identifying or announcing a campaign or drive, or event, or a special, unique, or limited service, product, or sale. - (3) The sale, lease, or rent of the premises upon which such sign is located. - C. Number.
+There shall not be more than three temporary signs per lot but not more than one temporary sign per contractor or activity. - D. Maximum Area. - (1) Residential property: 16 square feet each side. - (2) Nonresidential property: 32 square feet each side. - E. Location.
+Temporary signs: - (1) shall be located only upon the premises to which the sign message applies.

+- (2) may be located in any required setback but shall not extend over any lot line. - (3) shall not be located within any public road right-of-way or within 15 feet of any point of vehicular access to a public street. - F. Height.
 Temporary signs shall not project higher than 15 feet. - G. Duration of Sign Placement.
 Temporary signs may be erected and maintained for a period not earlier than 30 days prior to the commencement of the temporary activity on the premises and the sign shall be removed immediately upon completion of the activity. - H. Sign Message.
 The sign message shall relate only to the activity on the subject parcel. - I. Clear Sight; Hazards.
-No sign shall violate the clear sight requirements of §218-27C or otherwise be erected in such manner as would constitute a public hazard.
+No sign shall violate the clear sight requirements of §500-27C or otherwise be erected in such manner as would constitute a public hazard.

-§218-160 Multi-Family Building Signs.
+§500-160 Multi-Family Building Signs.

-Name and address signs of buildings containing three or more residential units indicating only the name of the building, the name of the development in which it is located, the management thereof, and/or address of the premises shall be permitted subject to the following:
+Name and address signs of buildings containing six or more residential units indicating only the name of the building, the name of the development in which it is located, the management thereof, and/or address of the premises shall be subject to the following:

 - A. Type.
-The signs may be either wall signs or ground signs. - B. Number.
-There shall not be more than one sign for each building except that where a building abuts two or more streets, one additional sign oriented to each abutting street shall be permitted.

-- C. Area.
-The signs shall not exceed four square feet each side. - D. Location.
-The signs may be located in any required setback but shall not extend over any lot line or within 15 feet of any point of vehicular access from a public roadway. - E. Clear Sight; Hazards.
-No sign shall violate the clear sight requirements of §218-27C or otherwise be erected in such manner as would constitute a public hazard. - F. Height.
+Building name and address signs may be either wall signs or ground signs. - B. Number.
+There shall not be more than one name and address sign for each building except that where a building abuts two or more streets, one additional sign oriented to each abutting street shall be permitted. - C. Area.
+Building name and address signs shall not exceed four square feet. - D. Location.
+Building name and address signs shall not be located within 15 feet of any point of vehicular access to a public roadway.
+The location and arrangement of all building name and address signs shall be subject to the review and approval of the Zoning Officer. - E. Height.
 Building name and address signs shall not project higher than 15 feet for wall signs and five feet for ground signs.

-§218-161 Development Road Entrance Signs.
+§500-161 Development Road Entrance Signs.